Lactose Intolerant? Here's How to Get the Nutrients You Need

 Hard Cheeses Have Less Lactose

 People with lactose intolerance don’t have to give up dairy.
 They can often eat calcium-rich hard cheeses without having any symptoms.
-Hard cheeses, such as Swiss or Parmesan, have less lactose than soft cheeses, like Brie.
-Cottage cheese is also a lower-lactose option that’s loaded with calcium.
+Hard cheeses, such as Swiss or Parmesan, have less lactose than soft cheeses, like Feta.
+Cottage cheese is also a lower-lactose option that’s a good source of calcium.

 Look for Lactose-Free Milk

 Afraid to add milk to cereal or coffee?
 Don't be.
 Lactose-reduced or lactose-free dairy milk and milk products are sold in most grocery stores.
-Like regular milk, it’s still rich in calcium and vitamin D. Other options fortified with calcium and vitamin D include almond, rice, and soy milk.
+Like regular milk, it’s still rich in calcium and vitamin D. Other options include calcium and vitamin D fortified almond, rice, and soy milk.

 Sunshine Provides Vitamin D

 Vitamin D helps your body absorb calcium.
 Low vitamin D may be linked to problems like osteoporosis and depression.
-Because few foods naturally contain vitamin D, dairy and processed foods are often fortified with it.
-Your body makes vitamin D from the sun, so you can also get it with 10-15 minutes of sunshine daily.
+Because few foods naturally contain vitamin D, dairy, cereals, and orange juice are often fortified with it.
+Your body makes vitamin D from the sun, so you can also get it with 10-15 minutes of sunshine from the midday sun daily.
 But some doctors caution against any unprotected sun exposure because of the risk of skin cancer.

 Eat Your Greens to Get Calcium

-Dark green veggies such as broccoli, kale, collard greens, and bok choy are excellent sources of calcium.
-A cup of cooked frozen collard greens has more than 350mg of calcium.
-Although spinach, beet greens, and rhubarb greens are full of calcium, they also contain substances called oxalates, which lower the calcium absorption of those foods.
+Dark green veggies such as kale, collard greens, and bok choy are excellent sources of calcium.
+A cup of cooked frozen collard greens has 357mg of calcium.
+Although spinach and beet greens are full of calcium, they also contain substances called oxalates, which lower the calcium absorption of those foods.
 So these greens aren’t considered good sources of calcium.